 What is Voltaren Gel

 Voltaren Gel is a topical solution for external use.
-It is prescribed for symptomatic treatment of pain and inflammation in injured or damaged soft tissues and muscles, ligaments, tendons, and joints.
-It can also be used for back pain caused degenerative changes.
-It is effective in reducing pain and inflammation.
-It reduces swelling and bruising helping the injured tissue to heal faster.
+It is prescribed for the symptomatic treatment of pain and inflammation in injured or damaged soft tissue, muscles, ligaments, tendons, and joints.
+It can also be used for back pain caused by degenerative changes.
+It is effective for reducing pain and inflammation.
+It reduces swelling and bruising, thus helping the injured tissue to heal more quickly.

-The main active ingredient of Voltaren Gel is diclofenac.
-As a non-steroidal anti-inflammatory drug, it blocks the production of prostaglandins reducing pain and inflammation.
+The main active ingredient in Voltaren Gel is Diclofenac.
+As a non-steroidal anti-inflammatory drug, it blocks the production of prostaglandins, thus reducing pain and inflammation.
 The ointment form makes it convenient to use.
-It is not greasy and it quickly absorbed by the skin to provide an analgesic effect.
+It is not greasy and absorbed quickly by the skin to provide an analgesic effect.

-The doctors prescribe Voltaren Gel in many cases.
-Most commonly it is prescribed for pain management and inflammation reduction caused by trauma or diseases.
+Doctors prescribe Voltaren Gel for many injuries.
+It is commonly prescribed for pain management and to reduce inflammation caused by trauma or disease.

 - Rheumatoid arthritis, joint arthritis, osteoarthritis, rheumatism (at early and late stages),

 - Degenerative spine conditions,

 - Renal and biliary colic,